ICARION-Project/ICARION/validation/VALIDATION_REPORT_v1.0.md

 ## Executive Summary

-ICARION v1.0 has been validated across four comprehensive test suites covering collision physics, ion mobility, and RF/DC mass filtering:
+ICARION v1.0 has been validated across six comprehensive test suites covering collision physics, ion mobility, and mass spectrometry instrumentation:

 1. **Thermalization (90 tests):** All tests achieved EXCELLENT status with temperature accuracy of 0.90% ± 0.35% and Maxwell-Boltzmann distribution accuracy of 0.45% ± 0.17%